 Following are the excellent coverup crop for raspberries.

 Following crops should not be planted along with raspberries.

-Now let's talk about common raspberries diseases and how to prevent it.
+Now let’s talk about common raspberries diseases and how to prevent them.

 Disease and Preventions for Raspberries

-Raspberries are a healthy plant, but several insects and pest can infect the plant which causes the reduced yield or at worse, the dead plant.
+Raspberries are a healthy plant, but several insects and pests can infect the plant which causes the reduced yield or at worse, the dead plant.

-Here are some common disease and prevention to raspberry plant.
+Here are some common diseases and prevention for raspberry plants.